MicrosoftDocs/defender-docs/defender-endpoint/detect-block-potentially-unwanted-apps-microsoft-defender-antivirus.md

 ## Test and make sure that PUA blocking works

 Once you have PUA enabled in block mode, you can test to make sure that it's working properly.
-For details, please visit [Potentially unwanted applications (PUA) demonstration](https://learn.microsoft.com/defender-endpoint/defender-endpoint-demonstration-potentially-unwanted-applications)
+For more information, see [Potentially unwanted applications (PUA) demonstration](/defender-endpoint/defender-endpoint-demonstration-potentially-unwanted-applications)

 ## View PUA events using PowerShell